 \section{Abstract}

 This paper provides a nonparametric framework for causal inference with categorical outcomes under binary treatment and binary instrument settings.
-We decompose the observed joint probability of outcomes and treatment into marginal probabilities of potential outcomes and treatment, and association parameters that capture selection bias due to unobserved heterogeneity.
-Under a novel identifying assumption \emph{association similarity}, which requires the dependence between unobserved factors and potential outcomes to be invariant across treatment states, we achieve point identification of the full distribution of potential outcomes.
-Recognizing that this assumption may be strong in some contexts, we propose two weaker alternatives: monotonic association, which restricts the direction of selection heterogeneity, and bounded association, which constrains its magnitude.
+I decompose the observed joint probability of outcomes and treatment into marginal probabilities of potential outcomes and treatment, and association parameters that capture selection bias due to unobserved heterogeneity.
+Under a novel identifying assumption \emph{association similarity}, which requires the dependence between unobserved factors driving treatment and potential outcomes to be invariant across treatment states, I achieve point identification of the full distribution of potential outcomes.
+Recognizing that this assumption may be strong in some contexts, I propose two weaker alternatives: monotonic association, which restricts the direction of selection heterogeneity, and bounded association, which constrains its magnitude.
 These relaxed assumptions deliver sharp partial identification bounds that nest point identification as a special case and facilitate transparent sensitivity analysis.
-We illustrate the framework in an empirical application, estimating the causal effect of private health insurance on health outcomes.
+I illustrate the framework in an empirical application, estimating the causal effect of private health insurance on health outcomes.

 20pt